 The eight flags:

 Green flag: Displayed at the start of the race, and during restarts.
-The lead driver cannot be passed on the track before the green flag waving.
+The lead driver cannot be passed on the track before the green flag is waving.

 Yellow flag: Signals a caution, which tells drivers to slow down to a predetermined speed.
 Debris on the track or a wreck are typically the chief culprits for this flag.